mbcraft/frozen/README.md

 LAMP stack.
 PHP > 5.2.10
-Some common modules. gd for image resizing.
+zlib is required for compressing/uncompressing modules. zip is required for ZipArchive class. gd is required for image resizing. mcrypt is required for message digests. session is required.

 Features :